MarkGhebrial/dart-sweeper/README.md

 ## How it works

 The bot will delete messages that contain invite links to other servers.
+It also logs its actions to a channel of your choosing.
 You can use slash commands to configure which roles can or cannot post invites.

 ## Setup